What is Theatrescience?

 Mel Scaffold, Project Manager

-In addition to her current work with Theatrescience, Mel is Programme Co-ordinator (South West) for Apples & Snakes, where she develops and promotes performance poets through new events and venue relationships, artist development workshops and innovative education programmes.
+Mel is passionate about producing and programming new writing, both in theatre and spoken word.
+Her most recent role was Programme Co-ordinator (South West) for Apples & Snakes, where she developed and promoted performance poets through new events and venue relationships, artist development workshops and innovative education programmes.
 Her background in arts education means she has supported many people to get their work off the page and onto the stage.
 As a member of the Arts Development & Education team at Theatre Royal Plymouth she managed primary projects, including ‘Playhouse’, the new writing partnership with York Theatre Royal and Polka, and most recently she has developed creative projects for children in care with Real Ideas Organisation.
 She is very interested in work that crosses boundaries – between countries, creative practices and disciplines – and is exploring these ideas through an MA in Performance Research.

 News